DiabloSerpent/simple_sudoku_generator/README.md

 - maybe could make it so that modifying a cell adds them to a list which other functions use to see if they should act or not
   - would need some way for all functions to process the list individually
+- needing to check Cell::has_digit twice while removing a digit is annoying

 Helpful website: